laurstevenson/laurstevenson/README.md

-- 👋 Hi, I’m @laurstevenson from Ottawa, ON.
+- 👋 Hi there!
+I’m @laurstevenson from Ottawa, ON.
 - 👀 I’m interested in education, instructional design, product, and web development
 - 🌱 I’m currently learning React & JS, and forever learning css tricks :)
 - 📫 for any feedback, please contact me @ laura.c.stevenson@gmail.com